postgres-ai/postgres-howtos/0065_uuid_v7_and_partitioning_timescaledb.md

 ## Postscript

-Also read the following comment by [@jamessewell](https://twitter.com/jamessewell), originaly posted [here](https://twitter.com/jamessewell/status/1730125437903450129):
+Also read the following comment by [@jamessewell](https://twitter.com/jamessewell), originally posted [here](https://twitter.com/jamessewell/status/1730125437903450129):

 > If update your `create_hypertable` call with: